Pittsburgh’s Phipps Conservatory Membership Just Got Better

 With history as part of the organization, it’s fun to connect the conservatory to another Pittsburgh family: the Mellons.

-The Ladies of the Broderie Room started life at the Mellon home, a tremendous 65-room mansion that was demolished in 1941 (built in 1910—so young to be gone).
-When the mansion was lying in pieces, an announcement was sent around to certain organizations that items were there for the taking.
+The Ladies of the Broderie Room started life at the Mellon home.
+It was a tremendous 65-room mansion demolished in 1941 (built in 1910—so young to be gone).
+When the mansion lie in pieces, an announcement was sent to certain organizations that items were there for the taking.